 The doctor then has the option to make any additional comments.

-Employers should arrange to meet with an employee who is assessed as ‘may be fit for work’ to discuss appropriate ways to manage the return to work process.
-If an employee has been off work for four weeks or more, the employer can refer them to Fit for Work (though the free assessment service will end soon).
+Employers should arrange to meet with an employee who is assessed as ‘may be fit for work’ to discuss appropriate ways to manage the return to work process and support the employee by making adjustment.

 Managing short-term absence

 - use of trigger mechanisms such as the Bradford Factor to review attendance